dcs-devteam/set/README.md

 eValuation
 ==========

-eValuation is an online Evaluation of Teachers tool for University of the Philippines Cebu.
+eValuation is an online Students' Evaluation of Teachers tool for University of the Philippines Cebu.

 Installation
 ============